 If you decide to bring a pet along with you in the semi, be sure to consider the extra work that might be added to your already stressful career.
 For example, where is the dog going to sleep, and where are you going to store his food?
-Bring a dog crate for when you are not able to be in the truck with the dog.
+You could buy a high anxiety dog crate for when you are not able to be in the truck with the dog.
 This will give you peace of mind that the interior of the truck will be safe when you are not there.
 This might also help the dogs with managing their stress.
 A Bobby Bed is also a good way to keep your furry companion relaxed while you are away.
 Always have extra leashes along in case you lose or break one.
 Will there be a place for your dog to do his business when you reach customer lots or rest stops?
 Will they be stressed out?
 If so, you may want to get them some CBD treats you can buy here to help them calm down.
 Also, dogs need plenty of exercise.
 Will you have enough time in your day to allow your dog time to walk?

 Continental Express employs company drivers, so the cleanliness and condition of the truck is on you.
 Remember, if your dog is not hypoallergenic, make sure you bring a small vacuum along with other cleaning supplies.
 CE’s pet policy requires a $500 pet fee, which is partially refundable, depending on the condition of the truck at the end of a driver’s employment.
 If you want to bring your pet along at CE, your pet will also be required to have a proven wellness record and not have any history of aggressive behavior.
 This means the driver will be held fully responsible for any damage that the pet causes to the truck or any other persons or property.